Super-Ingenuity (SPI)

 Standard cutter compatibility improves CNC DFM and quote stability

-Common metric tap / drill matches (coarse threads):
+Common metric tap / drill matches:

 ThreadNominal ØTap Drill (approx.)